peterobarotu/African_Hit_Song_Prediction/README.md

 ---

 ## **2. Model Evaluation**
-We trained three machine learning models—Random Forest, Logistic Regression, and XGBoost—and compared their performance on classifying song popularity.
+We trained three machine learning models—Random Forest, Logistic Regression, and XGBoost—and compared their performance on classifying song popularity on a validation set.

 ### **Random Forest (RF)**
 - **Correctly classified:** 1088 (82.24%)